Paula T. Hammond: Medical applications

-Hammond has developed "stealth polymers" to disguise cancer chemotherapeutics contained in nanoparticles so that they can reach tumors.
-She also works on ways to transport RNA into cells to either increase or decrease the expression of specific genes.
+Hammond has developed "stealth polymers" to disguise cancer chemotherapeutics in nanoparticles for better entry into tumors.
+She also develops approaches to transport RNA into cells to selectively increase or decrease the expression of specific genes.

-Hammond cofounded MIT's Institute for Soldier Nanotechnology, a partnership between MIT, the Army, and industry partners to develop nanotechnology to improve soldier "protection and survivability."
-As part of this program, Hammond designed a spray that helps blood clot to prevent blood loss.
+Hammond co-founded MIT's Institute for Soldier Nanotechnologies (ISN), a partnership between MIT, the Army, and industry partners to develop nanotechnology that improves soldier "protection and survivability."
+Through ISN, Hammond designed a spray that increases the rate of blood clotting to prevent blood loss.

 Hammond developed LayerForm™️ technology to build drug delivery films with alternating drug and polymer layers.
-In 2013, she co-founded a biotechnology company, LayerBio Inc. to commercialize LayerForm™️ for regenerative medicine applications.
+In 2013, she co-founded a biotechnology company, LayerBio Inc. to commercialize LayerForm™️ for regenerative medicine applications in glaucoma, wound healing, and tendon repair.

-Hammond is a member of the board of directors for Alector, a biotech company focusing on immuno-neurology.
-She is also a member of the board of director for Burroughs Wellcome Fund.
+Hammond is a member of multiple scientific advisory boards, including Moderna Therapeutics, Inc. and Camden Partners LLC.
+She is also a member of the board for Alector, a biotech company focusing on immuno-neurology, and Focal Medical and Senda Biosciences.
+Additionally, Hammond serves on non-profit boards such as MIT Engine and the Burroughs Wellcome Fund.

 Energy and fuel cells

-Hammond also works on the development of polymers for use in batteries thin films of carbon microtubules that can be used in batteries, solar cells, and fuel cells.
+Hammond also works on the development of polymers for use in batteries thin films of carbon microtubules for applications in batteries, solar cells, and fuel cells.
 She presented research on virus-based batteries to Barack Obama in 2009.

 Honors and recognitions

 Hammond has received multiple honors and awards throughout her career.
 As a graduate student in 1992, she was awarded a Ford Foundation Dissertation Fellowship from the National Academy of Sciences.
-Her postdoc was supported by an NSF Postdoctoral Fellowship in Chemistry, awarded in 1994.
+Her postdoc was supported by an NSF postdoctoral fellowship in chemistry, awarded in 1994.
 Since joining the faculty at MIT, Hammond has amassed several plaudits, with early career highlights including an Environmental Protection Agency Early Career Research Award in 1996 and an NSF CAREER Award for Young Investigators in 1997.
-In 2013, Hammond was one of three African-American female fellows to be elected to the American Academy of Arts and Sciences.
-She was elected to the National Academy of Medicine and the National Academy of Engineering in rapid succession in 2016 and 2017, respectively, the National Academy of Sciences in 2019 and finally the National Academy of Inventors in 2021.
-In 2021 Hammond was also selected to be a member of the President's Council of Advisors on Science and Technology (PCAST) under President Biden.
+In 2013, Hammond was one of three African-American women to be elected to the American Academy of Arts and Sciences.
+She was elected to the National Academy of Medicine and the National Academy of Engineering in rapid succession in 2016 and 2017, respectively, the National Academy of Sciences in 2019, and finally the National Academy of Inventors in 2021.

+In 2021, Hammond was also selected to be a member of the President's Council of Advisors on Science and Technology (PCAST) under President Biden.
+In 2024, Hammond was awarded the Benjamin Franklin Medal in Chemistry for developing an innovative approach to create novel materials one molecular layer at a time and applying these materials to areas ranging from drug delivery to energy storage.
+In 2025, Hammond was a recipient of the National Medal of Technology and Innovation.